cubangnocchi/Pro001/README.md

 ## ⏩How to run it:
 > [!Warning]
 >
-> *Currently in development; there is a test of maze generation and player movement available to run.*
+> *Currently in development; there is available to run a test version where you can try implemented features like maze generation, player movement and turn mechanics.*
 > *A version where you can play is **coming soon**, very soon.*
 > ###### _veeery soon..._